 Located in the historic Fort Worth Stockyards, the Livestock Exchange Building has over 100 years of history.

-Today, the majority of the building is office space, but there is an area devoted to the North Fort Worth Historical Society Museum that is worth a visit.
+Today, most of the building is office space, but an area devoted to the North Fort Worth Historical Society Museum is worth a visit.

 Put your boots on and head to the world’s largest honky-tonk, Billy Bob’s Texas.